GoodbyePlanet/spring-cg-bff/BLOG.md

 This configuration class has `customRouteLocator` method where routes are defined.
 This method uses `TokenRelayGatewayFilterFactory` instance to configure filter for defined routes, `tokenRelay` is responsible for taking cookie from the client request and matching it with the session, then it will take an access_token from the session and add it as a Bearer token in request to downstream services.
-Next important part is `.removeRequestHeader("Cookie")` which will prevent session coolies for being forwarded to the downstream services, this ensures that BFF session cookies stay within the gateway.
+Next important part is `.removeRequestHeader("Cookie")` which will prevent session cookies for being forwarded to the downstream services, this ensures that BFF session cookies stay within the gateway.

 In the [Security Configuration](https://github.com/GoodbyePlanet/spring-cg-bff/blob/main/gateway/src/main/java/com/gatewaykeeper/gateway/configuration/SecurityConfiguration.java)